satuchek/trivia_api/README.md

 # Trivia API Project

-This project is a virtual bookshelf for Udacity students.
-Students are able to add their books to the bookshelf, give them a rating, update the rating and search through their book lists.
-As a part of the Fullstack Nanodegree, it serves as a practice module for lessons from Course 2: API Development and Documentation.
-By completing this project, students learn and apply their skills structuring and implementing well formatted API endpoints that leverage knowledge of HTTP and API development best practices.
+This project is a trivia game simulator for the Udacity Fullstack WebDevelopment nanodegree.
+You can add questions and play a trivia game where you will choose a category and gain points for how many questions you answer correctly.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).